 The Wotton, Charfield and Kingswood Greenway Group aims to create a safe, traffic-free walking and cycling route to connect Wotton, Charfield and Kingswood, providing a link to a new Charfield railway station.

-The group are currently working with charity Sustrans to produce a detailed route design study, which will be followed by a feasibility study.
+The group are currently working with Sustrans, the charity making it easier for people to walk and cycle, on a detailed route design study.